WillMon23/UnityAssessment/README.md

 # Long Road Trip

+### How to Open Game

+To get your hand on pc you'll have to download the build then click on the Windows build folder

+Once there just click on the UnityAssessment.exe to get it started

+Or Just Fallow the Link at the bottom of this page for a short

 ### Description

 So a bridge has just collapsed and you as the driver have to drive your way out of this mess